 Besides composing, she has a passion for collaborating and performing with other musicians as a pianist.
 She has been working as a lead pianist in the Voice Department of Berklee College of Music, where she covers multiple genres like: classical, jazz, pop, R&B, ballet, and musical theater.
 She also performs her original pieces.
-For her duo project, Kakinishi, formed with an award-winning pianist Takumi Kakimoto, she wrote “Ganymede, the Cupbearer” for 1 piano 4 hands piece which was acknowledged by Oscar winning composer, Ryuichi Sakamoto.
-Additionally, she is a member of a female duo, Streepz with a Japanese actor and singer Saya Suzuki.
-Their original song “Soliloquy feat. monolog” earned an award from Universal Music in 2021.
+For her duo project, Kakinishi, formed with an award-winning pianist Takumi Kakimoto, she wrote “Ganymede, the Cupbearer” for 1 piano 4 hands piece which was acknowledged by Oscar-winning composer, Ryuichi Sakamoto.
+Additionally, she is a member of a female duo Streepz, and their original song “Soliloquy feat. monolog” earned an award from Universal Music in 2021.